hotosm/underpass/doc/schemas.md

 multilinestrings | ogc_fid, osm_id, name, type, other_tags, wkb_geometry
 lines | ogc_fid, osm_id, name, highway, waterway, aerialway, barrier, man_made, z_order, other_tags, wkb_geometry

+# Core Database Schemas

+The primary one that operates the core servers uses **apidb**.
+There is a simplified version called **pgsnapshot**, which is more suited towards running ones own database.
+Both of these schemas are the only ones that can be updated with replication files.
+A replication file is the data of the actual change, and available with minutely, hourly, or daily updates.

+Osmosis is commonly used for manipulating and importing data into these schemas.
+Although it has been unmaintained for several years.
+It’s written in Java, and as it uses temporary files on disk, an import can consume upwards of a terabyte.

+Underpass can import a data file into the *pgsnapshot* schema without *osmosis*.
+It can also use [replication files](changefile.md) to update the database.

 ## pgsnapshot

 The *pgsnapshot* schema is a more compact version of the main